Redeeming Credit Card Rewards for a Statement Credit

 Cash back credit card rewards is one of the most versatile ways to get your rewards, but you won't always get your rewards as cold card cash.
 Instead, many credit card issuers allow you to redeem your rewards as a statement credit rather than sending a check in the mail or making a deposit to your bank account.
 Even if your credit card gives you multiple options for redeeming your rewards, you might still opt for a statement credit because it’s easy and convenient.

 How a Statement Credit Works

 A statement credit reduces your outstanding balance by the amount of your redemption, similar to a refund.
 For example, if you have a $100 balance and redeem your rewards for a statement credit of $5, your outstanding balance goes down to $95.
 Essentially, a statement credit lets you spend less money on your outstanding credit card balance, which can be especially beneficial if you’ve accumulated a high amount of rewards.
-You can use the statement credit to cover part or all the cost of large purchases like a family vacation.
+You can use the statement credit to cover part or all the cost of large purchases like a family vacation or home electronics.

 Your Minimum Payment May Still Be Due

 Typically, redeeming your rewards for a statement credit doesn’t take the place of any minimum payment due.
 There may be an exception only if the statement credit is applied to your balance right away and wipes out your entire credit card balance, leaving you with a zero balance or even a credit to your account.

 It may be beneficial to call your credit card issuer to confirm whether you still need to make a payment after a statement credit is applied.

 Missing a payment would lead to a late fee and could hurt your credit score if you don’t make up the missed payment before it’s 30 days past due.

 If you accidentally miss your credit card payment, some credit card issuers may be willing to waive the late fee if you’re a good customer and usually make your payments on time.